 • Automates responses that are adapted to individual apps without needing external configurations.
 It can block attacks or shut down some functions to prevent damage, but it can also allow some activities in one app while preventing them in another based on the apps’ individual requirements.

-• Protects against a range of threats from SQL injections to cross-site scripting and remote code extension (RCE), privilege escalation, and more.
+• Protects against a range of threats from SQL injections to cross-site scripting and remote code execution (RCE), privilege escalation, and more.

 Runtime and Container Scanning with Upwind